Crib Sheets and Baby Blankets

 1. Waterproof mattress covers

 Get at least two.
 American Baby Company pretty much owns the market in this category.
 They’re great and well loved.
 We like their Organic Waterproof Quilted Fitted cover for about $29.
-(The non-organic version is $16 or $27/2.)
-If you’re looking for another option, parents seem to like the Waterproof Bamboo cover from Swaddlez for about $20.
+(The non-organic version is $17 or $27/2.)
+If you’re looking for another option, parents seem to like the SureGuard Protector for about $27.

 2. Crib sheets (the fitted kind)

 Get at least three quality crib sheets because you’ll use them for the next 2-3 years and they’ll take a lot of abuse along the way.
-The sheet that parents can’t live without is the QuickZip Crib Sheet ($45), which can easily be changed (at 3 am) without having to remove the whole damn crib mattress.
-Get one QuickZip Crib Sheet Set (which includes the Drop-In Base and one Zip-On Sheet) and multiple QuickZip Crib Zip-On Sheets for changes ($26 each).
+The sheet that parents can’t live without is the QuickZip Crib Sheet ($54), which can easily be changed (at 3 am) without having to remove the whole damn crib mattress.
+The single QuickZip Crib Sheet Set includes the drop-in base and one zip-on sheet ($54); or the 3-pack bundle comes with the base and 3 zip-on sheets ($111).

 If you’re not into the QuickZip system, you can pick up regular, run-of-the-mill fitted crib sheets for a cheaper price.
-American Baby Company crib sheets are a great value (2 for $19).
-We also like Aden + Anais cotton muslin fitted crib sheets (~$16) or Burt’s Bees crib sheets ($17).
+American Baby Company crib sheets are a great value (2 for $16).
+We also like Aden + Anais cotton muslin fitted crib sheets (~$18), Burt’s Bees crib sheets (~$17) and the Newton Baby organic cotton muslin crib sheets (~$39 for 2).

 Note: Again, if you opt for a mini-crib, make sure to get all this stuff in the mini size!
-American Baby Company mini crib sheets (~$6) will do the trick.
+American Baby Company mini crib sheets (~$10) will do the trick, and the Newton Baby organic cotton mini crib sheets are a gorgeous upgrade. ($39 for 2).

 3. (Optional): a “breathable” crib bumper (for 5+ months)